benibenj/vscode-pythonCpp/readme.md

 ## What the debugger does

-When you start PythonCpp Debug it launches a Python debugger and attaches a C++ debugger to it by using the processId of the python debugger.
-As soon as both debuggers are attached the PythonCpp debugger terminates.
+When you start Python C++ Debug it launches a Python debugger and attaches a C++ debugger to it by using the processId of the python debugger.
+As soon as both debuggers are attached the Python C++ debugger terminates.

 ## Additional information
 * Make sure the shared object files (.so/.dll) you are loading your functions from have been compiled with `debug info`.